Service-Managed Standard: AWS Control Tower

 [CloudTrail.5] CloudTrail trails should be integrated with Amazon CloudWatch Logs

-[CodeBuild.1] CodeBuild GitHub or Bitbucket source repository URLs should use OAuth
+[CodeBuild.1] CodeBuild Bitbucket source repository URLs should not contain sensitive credentials

 [CodeBuild.2] CodeBuild project environment variables should not contain clear text credentials